 Let me start by stating that to play the Turf game you don’t really need to do much in the way of planning.
-You can simply decide where to go, go there and grab a few Zones.
+You can simply decide where to go, go there and grab a few zones.
 However, once bitten by the Turf-bug, you find may find yourself getting a bit more serious.
-Perhaps, trying to take as many Zones as you can in the shortest time possible, your bicycle pedals a-blur as you pelt full speed for the next Zone, and the next, and the next.
-Personally, I like planning my Turf adventures, even if only to take a handful of Zones in my local area.
+Perhaps, trying to take as many zones as you can in the shortest time possible, your bicycle pedals a-blur as you pelt full speed for the next zone, and the next, and the next.
+Personally, I like planning my turfing adventures, even if only to take a handful of zones in my local area.
 And my planning always starts on the computer.

 Then it’s onto the tools of the trade, such as bicycle and mobile phone, and I have a short checklist I run through before each Turf adventure.

 - Bicycle – tyres, brakes, chain, tools and spares.

 - Bike lights – charged, working and on the bike!

 - Phone – check working and battery fully charged.

 - Power Pack – fully charged, working, remember cable.